MengXiangxi/MelodicaSheetMusic/README.md

 1. *Love Me Tender*, by Elvis Presley
 1. *Brindisi (Libiamo ne' lieti calici)*, from the opera *La traviata*, by Giuseppe Verdi
 1. *Star Wars Theme / Cantina Band*, featured in the movie *Star Wars*, by John Williams and arranged as a brass band quartet by Charlie Wilkinson
+1. *Moment Musicaux No.3 in F Minor, Op.
+94 No. 3*, by Franz Schubert